Obtaining a Drivers Licence

 3. Pass your Theory Tests

 Your theory tests can be completed from information contained in the DSA’s publication, however, CRH recommend that you take our online theory course.
-The course entitles you to have up to 90 days unlimited access to the practice tests, revised material and video clips, with just a one payment.
+The course entitles you to have up to 90 days unlimited access to the practice tests, revised material and video clips, with just one payment.

 4. Take your practical test